tomelam/learn-dojo-building/README.md

-`@dojo/cli/cli-build-app` and `@dojo/cli-test-intern` must be "available in the project" and says that if the  "application was initialized using `@dojo/cli-create-app` then these dependencies should already be present," but doesn't say give immediate details about how to initialize an application.
+`@dojo/cli/cli-build-app` and `@dojo/cli-test-intern` must be "available in the project" and says that if the  "application was initialized using `@dojo/cli-create-app` then these dependencies should already be present," but doesn't give immediate details about how to initialize an application.
 The "Basic usage" guide gives a link to `@dojo/cli-create-app`: https://github.com/dojo/cli-create-app , which, under its "Usage" section says:
 ```npm install -g @dojo/cli-create-app